HLS vs. MPEG-DASH: A Live Streaming Protocol Comparison for 2022

 What is HLS?

-At first, HLS was exclusive to iPhones, but today almost every device supports this protocol, so it has become a proprietary format.
+At first, the HLS format was exclusive to iPhones, but today almost every device supports this protocol, so it has become a proprietary format.

 As the name implies, HLS delivers content via standard HTTP web servers.
 This means that no special infrastructure is needed to deliver HLS content.
 Any standard web server or CDN will work.
 Additionally, content is less likely to be blocked by firewalls with this protocol, which is a plus.

 This protocol also includes several other built-in features.
 For example, HLS is an adaptive bitrate protocol.
-This means that the client device and server dynamically detect the internet speed of the user and adjusts video quality accordingly.
-HLS does a lot more than just delivery your video; it impacts the quality of the video delivery.
+This means that the client device and server dynamically detect the internet speed of the user and adjust video quality accordingly.
+HLS format does a lot more than just deliver your video; it impacts the quality of the video delivery.

 Other HTTP live streaming features include HLS ingest via RTMP encoders, embedded closed captions, synchronized playback of multiple streams, good support for advertising standards (i.e., VPAID and VAST), DRM support, and more.